inigoflores/helium-miner-log-analyzer/README.md

             -l      Show witness list

-            -s      Specify a start date in MMMM-dd-yy format
+            -s      Specify a start date in YYYY-MM-DD format

-            -e      Specify an end date in MMMM-dd-yy format
+            -e      Specify an end date in YYYY-MM-DD format

             -p      Specify a full path to the miner logs folder